 The information sciences and technologies program addresses the web systems and integration technologies, and the information management and database technology pillars, of the IT academic discipline, along with the additional option of discovery informatics.
-A special topics option is available to support the creation of a customized area of study.
-The program is offered full- or part-time, on-campus only.
+The program is offered on-campus and online.

-The program consists of 30 semester credit hours of graduate study and includes four core courses, four or five track or domain electives (depending upon capstone option chosen), and either a thesis or project.
+The program can be completed on-campus or online.
+The on-campus program consists of 30 semester credit hours of graduate study and includes four core courses, four or five track or domain electives (depending upon capstone option chosen), and either a thesis or project.
+The online only option consist of 9 core courses and a capstone project.